micmejia/bible-dump/NKJV/Luke/Luke 16.md

 "So he called every one of his master's debtors to _him,_ and said to the first, 'How much do you owe my master?'

 ###### 6
-And he said, 'A hundred [^b]measures of oil.'
+And he said, 'A hundred measures of oil.'
 So he said to him, 'Take your bill, and sit down quickly and write fifty.'

 ###### 7
 Then he said to another, 'And how much do you owe?'
-So he said, 'A hundred [^c]measures of wheat.'
+So he said, 'A hundred measures of wheat.'
 And he said to him, 'Take your bill, and write eighty.'

 ###### 8
 So the master commended the unjust steward because he had dealt shrewdly.
 For the sons of this world are more shrewd in their generation than the sons of light.

 ###### 9
-"And I say to you, make friends for yourselves by unrighteous [^d]mammon, that when [^e]you fail, they may receive you into an everlasting home.
+"And I say to you, make friends for yourselves by unrighteous mammon, that when you fail, they may receive you into an everlasting home.

 ###### 10
 He who _is_ faithful in _what is_ least is faithful also in much; and he who is unjust in _what is_ least is unjust also in much.